 You can control the information displayed in the portlet and configure the portlet layout.
+See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

-About the Applications portlet
+About the Applications portlet Available Applications

 The Applications portlet displays the list of applications in the selected Precise installation.